paszu/3DSRepo/Region-Changing.md

 Note that region changing is experimental and can break several things.

-**Region changing is almost completely unnecessary since Luma3DS now supports Region Free game installs and individual [title region emulation](https://github.com/AuroraWright/Luma3DS/wiki/Options-and-usage).**
+**Region changing is almost completely unnecessary since Luma3DS now supports out of region games and individual [title region emulation](https://github.com/AuroraWright/Luma3DS/wiki/Options-and-usage).**

 #### What you need